We are better together!

-Elective Groups: Elective groups provide an option for those who have common interests.
-Examples include health, fitness, Bible studies and ACE classes held on Sunday mornings, and accountability groups.
+Interest Groups provide an option for those who have common interests.
+Examples include health, fitness, Bible studies, or accountability groups.

-How important is it to be part of a group at E-Free?
+How important is it to be part of a group?

-Groups are the next step we encourage everyone to take when they consider E-Free their church home.
-At E-Free, we pursue the mission of "Serving, Reaching, and Growing people in Jesus Christ."
-We believe groups provide a powerful opportunity for spiritual growth as people Share life together, Reflect on God's Word, and Care for others.
+Groups are the next step we encourage you to take if you consider EFC your church home.
+We believe groups provide a powerful opportunity for spiritual growth as people share life together, reflect on God's Word, and serve others.

 When and where do groups meet?

 Groups are available several evenings during the week, with some during the day as well.
-Most groups meet in homes, while some meet in restaurants, coffee shops, or at E-Free.
-Group gatherings usually last about 1 1/2 to 2 hours.
+Most groups meet in homes, while some meet in restaurants, coffee shops, or at the church.
+Group gatherings usually last 1 to 2 hours.

-Once you have joined a group, we ask that you make your group meeting time a high priority and commit for the fall and spring semester.
-Attending regularly will help you develop friendships more quickly and build stronger connections to your fellow group members.
+Once you have joined a group, we ask that you make your group meeting time a priority and commit for the fall and spring semester.
+Attending regularly will help you build stronger connections to your fellow group members.

-When trying out a new group, please attend for three weeks before deciding if the group is a good fit.
-If not, we encourage you to try out a different group.
-Group Sign-Ups are offered in September and January, but you can join a group at any time!
+When trying out a new group, please attend a few times before deciding if the group is a good fit.
+If it’s not, we encourage you to try out a different group.
+Group sign-ups are offered in September and January, but you can join a group at any time!

 Groups at EFC